 In January I lost my baby sister to Inflammatory Breast Cancer.
 She was diagnosed nearly a year before her death.
 During that year, my little sister's diagnosis haunted me.
 She had been a selfless mother of nine, yes nine, beautiful children.
 She worked, she mothered, but she left little space for herself.

 My sister's journey with cancer, her stress, her quiet anger was a wake-up call to address my own quiet pockets of anger.
-When carrying too heavy of a load, I now know it can easily be lightened with a simple request from a loved one.
-I make those requests now, and I am grateful for that gift.
-Still, it is not easy to say, "Can you help?" but I allow myself a more generous understanding of who I am, how I serve, and how I can be served in return.
+When carrying too heavy of a load, I now know it can easily be lightened with a simple request from a loved one, or by simply allowing myself the space to sit quietly.
+I now create that quiet space by saying, "No" when my social training would have me say, "Yes!"
+I now can utter the phrase, "Can you help me?" when my the burden I am carrying can be lightened by a friend.
+I now allow myself a more generous understanding of who I am, how I serve, and how I can be served in return.
 As a hypnotherapist and intuitive life coach, my wish for my sister is my wish for you:

 I wish, I could have explored, with my sister, the message within her quiet anger.
 Perhaps that emotion was there to communicate the lack of ease in her life with so many responsibilities.
 Perhaps that quiet anger foretold of the dis-ease (lack of ease) that was brewing within her cells.

-I wish I had been there to help manage her pain outside of the heavy narcotics that stole her lucidity and ability to engage with her family fully present.
+I wish I had been there to help manage her pain outside of the heavy narcotics that stole her lucidity and prevented her to be fully present to engage with her family.
 Because hypnosis bypasses the conscious mind and allows direct interaction with the subconscious mind, pain can be managed with less, and even sometimes without substances.
 The person who is being hypnotized starts to perceive things differently, even pain.
 The altered perception can be both emotional or physical bringing a sense of peace, calm, and pain relief.

 I wish I could have been there before my sister's surgery because I know, as a hypnotherapist, that hypnosis intervention reduces post-surgical side effects such as anxiety, pain, nausea, and fatigue.
 Clinical hypnosis in cancer settings provide symptom reduction of both pain and anxiety, and empowers patients to take an active role in their treatments and procedures.
 Hypnosis is a powerful complementary cancer care, with one study touting that patients within a hypnotherapy group had a significantly higher frequency of days where positive feelings were greater than negative feelings (85% of the days positive in the hypnosis group versus 43% of the days positive for the control group).

-The diagnosis and treatment of cancer are often stressful, as it was for my sister, and all who loved her.
-Studies have provided evidence that much of this distress is preventable by providing a support service that is open-access and fully integrated with other parts of cancer services.
+The diagnosis and treatment of cancer are often stressful, and emotionally shattering as it was for my sister and all who loved her.
+Studies have provided evidence that much of this distress is preventable by providing a support service that is open-access and fully integrated with other parts of cancer care.
 There is ample evidence that relaxation therapy, guided imagery and hypnotherapy can be beneficial in helping patients cope with the diagnosis and treatment.
 It was my joy, on a few occasions, to quietly guide my sister through positive imagery as she drifted off to sleep.

 My wish and my promise is to offer those dealing with a cancer diagnosis and their families a professional, caring service through every stage of their illness.
 What I know to be true is that a positive mindset and healthier lifestyle will not only greatly assist a cancer patient’s treatment, it will also help reduce their perception of pain and reduce the negative side effects often associated with traditional cancer treatments.